 In a later phase add ordering to the shop in app feature to bring more convenience for your customers with a “jump the line” value proposition.
 If your app is payment-enabled you can also allow in-app activation of a prepaid card and you can allow top-up of your own or your friends and family´s digital gift card.
 Consider also to add points to your program.
 Points can be your own currency in the shop.

-TRADE THEM UP
+IN STORE: TRADE THEM UP

 Your app program allows you to do personalisation, which can be focused on motivating larger basket size per visit.
 If you manage to nudge your high-frequent coffee-only-customers to add bakery items in the morning and a sandwich and juice for lunch you are doing a good job.
 Use receipt data, automate allocation of customers into customer groups like “high-frequency”, “coffee-only” and push attractive offers to these customers.